nadirgrib95/nadirgrib95/README.md

 ## Hi there 👋

-I’m **Nadir Grib**, a Junior Full-Stack Developer based in Montreal, QC.
+I’m Nadir Grib, a Junior Full-Stack Developer based in Montreal, QC.
-I build scalable applications with clean architecture and strong attention to performance, user experience, and maintainability.
+I create scalable applications with clean architecture, focusing on performance, user experience, and maintainability.
+I’m particularly passionate about fintech, as I believe this industry has great potential to help people better understand and manage their finances, as well as their relationship with financial institutions.

 ---